alignalghii/reversed-polish-notation-translator/README.md

 translate = bendBack . foldl (flip processCurrentSymbol) initialPostfixContext
 ```

 Thus, we have kept the main scheme of the original code obfuscation: the “*array-fold/reduce*” construct.
 But we have cleaned it up: we “factored out” the imperative closures that accompanied the array reduction loop with secondary effects.
-We have eliminated this imperative constructs: we made the secondary effects explicit by integrating them into the traversed structure itself: we augmented the traversed array into a contexted algebraic structure consisting of two stacks.
+We have eliminated these imperative constructs: we made the secondary effects explicit by integrating them into the traversed structure itself: we augmented the traversed array into a contexted algebraic structure consisting of two stacks.

 This is exactly what the [`PostfixContext.hs`](haskell+quickcheck/PostfixContext.hs) file is about: